 Stella’s experience is different but paints a no less worrying a portrait of lax recruiting standards at the firm.
 Stella is a 29 year old design director at an arts foundation.
 This vibrant blond has the personality of Katherine Heigl with the looks of Blake Lively.
 That sometimes disguises the fact she is one intense lady.

 Her friends cite the incident when she stayed awake for 28 hours to complete her graduate team’s written report after her colleagues gave up and went to sleep due to sheer exhaustion.
-She redid her team’s work where it was incorrect, completed her work and then submitted the assignment.
+She redid her team’s work where it was incorrect, thereafter completed her own work and then submitted the assignment.
 She then went home, read her cases and went straight to class.
-The team received an A+ – the only one in the class for that paper.
+The team received an A+ – the only such grade in the class for that paper.

 Given her limited business experience, despite holding 4 degrees with distinctions from a top-5 US program, Stella was interviewed for the associate level at BCG.
 Although disappointed at not being considered for the consultant level, she enjoyed her interviews and loved the firm.